 The programme awards 24 university credits (CFU) that add up to those awarded by the students’ course (and corresponds to 5 month of extra work).
 The participants have two years to complete the programme.

 Who is it for

-The second edition of the programme, in the academic year 2018/19, is aimed at students enrolled in the Department of Civil, Environmental and Mechanical Engineering (DICAM) and in the Department of Sociology and Social Research (DSRS), in the School of International Studies (SSI), seeking a degree in:
+The fourth edition of the programme, in the academic year 2019/20, is aimed at students enrolled in the Department of Civil, Environmental and Mechanical Engineering (DICAM), in the Department of Sociology and Social Research (DSRS), in the School of International Studies (SSI), seeking a degree in:

 - Environmental engineering;